CACI-International/ergo/ergo/README.md

   without reducing circular reference detection to the granularity of files.
-  Though the evaluation could be changed in this way to allow circular file references _without_ changing how the script runtime works, too (i.e. doing the above but making sure all script code ends up evaulated prior to forcing the final `Value`).
+  Though the evaluation could be changed in this way to allow circular file references _without_ changing how the script runtime works, too (i.e. doing the above but making sure all script code ends up evaluated prior to forcing the final `Value`).

   Also, if everything were delayed in this matter, writing `if` and similar